 - Every serve is worth a point and the service.

-- All players must be behind their respective baseline when the ball is served
+- All players on the serving team must be behind their baseline when the ball is served

 - The opposition does not have to be watching or ready when making the serve

 - You can't introduce any foreign objects into the field of play to distract the returning team

 - You can try to convince the returning team to look away before you serve to them